forsyde/forsyde-atom/README.md

 This package is *cabal*ized, thus one shoud use `cabal` to install it.
 It is recommended to install and test inside a sandbox:

-    cabal sandbox init                # initializes the sandbox cabal configure                   # configures the package
+    cabal update                      # downloads the most recent list of packages from the Hackage repository cabal sandbox init                # initializes the sandbox cabal configure                   # configures the package
     cabal install --dependencies-only # (optional) installs dependencies inside the sandbox